Brain Cancer Action & Brain Cancer Action Week

 There is hope.
 Our current research projects are on their way to breakthrough.
 A ground-breaking study funded by Cancer Council will recruit 800 brain cancer patients and 800 healthy family members from across Australia to determine the combination of lifestyle and genetic factors that cause brain cancer.

-This year we have had support right across Australia and New Zealand.
-Thanks to your support Cancer Council NSW is the biggest non-government funder of brain cancer research in Australia – pledging over $11 million towards brain cancer research since 2007.
+Thanks to your support Cancer Council NSW is the biggest non-government Funder of brain cancer research in Australia – pledging over $11 million towards brain cancer research since 2007.
 Our commitment will continue.
-Activities to support the week and beyond are posted on our events page.

 What is Brain Cancer Action Week?